 His Ultimate can keep people off the Spike from a considerable range, the Owl Drone is incredible to get intel before a push, and his arrows give him cross-map scouting/damage.
 Only caveat: Learn reliable lineups.

 Yes, she still has the unique, round-changing Resurrection ultimate.
 But it’s only valuable if Sage can rack up enough points for it.
-Since her self-heal nerf hit, Battle Sages can’t readily take multiple, high-percentage duels to rack up the 7 points needed for her ult.
+Since her self-heal nerf hit, Battle Sages can’t readily take multiple, high-percentage duels to earn the 7 points needed for her ult.

-While she still has a place in Valorant, solo queue players will have a much better time leaning into the Flash meta with other champs rather than trying to make an underpowered Sage work.
+While she still has a place in Valorant, solo queue players will have a much better time leaning into other strong Agent picks than trying to make an underpowered Sage work.

 Toxic Screen can come up and down at will, which opens up mid or late-round readjustments.
 Her Poison Cloud is fine and can create fantastic — but obvious — one way smokes.

-While her Snake Bite is scarcely usable, her Ultimate can realistically stop the other team’s plans in its tracks.
+While her Snake Bite is scarcely usable, her Ultimate can realistically stop the other team’s plans in their tracks.

 The great thing about Valorant’s Agents, is that anyone is fun and viable in the right scenario.
 It’s not unusual to find a Sova who routinely uses a Recon Bolt for a double-kill through a wall, or a Viper who can run circles around a Defense’s weak side.